Jeremy Accardo: Later playing career

 On February 5, 2013, Accardo signed a minor league contract with the Washington Nationals.
 He was released on June 26, 2013, after struggling at Triple-A Syracuse, where he posted a 5.16 ERA in 222/3 innings.

 Accardo began the 2014 season pitching for the Long Island Ducks of the Atlantic League of Professional Baseball before being released.
 He later signed with the Bridgeport Bluefish to finish out the season, posting a combined 4.40 ERA and 1.52 WHIP in 60 appearances.

 On February 26, 2015, Accardo signed a minor league contract with the Arizona Diamondbacks.
 He was released on March 30.

 Coaching career

 Accardo was the pitching coach for the Gulf Coast Mets in 2017.
 He served as the bullpen coach for the Las Vegas 51s in 2018.
 Accardo served as the Mets minor league pitching coordinator in 2019, and as a pitching strategist on the major league staff starting in June 2019.
 From 2020 to 2021, he was the Mets' assistant pitching coach.
 Accardo was hired by the Milwaukee Brewers to serve as the pitching coach for their Triple-A affiliate, the Nashville Sounds, in 2022.

+On June 27, 2024, it was announced that Accardo would join the Arizona State Sun Devils Baseball program as the team's pitching coach.